mithro/i2cslave/documentation.md

 With this code you can emulate any I2C (slave side) protocol.

-The code in [main.c](https://github.com/fallen/i2cslave/blob/shift_register_complex/i2cslave/software/main.c) is an example of EEPROM emulation.
+The code in [main.c](https://github.com/fallen/i2cslave/blob/bc03555aa5b49f351056877b713a274f753ab1ff/i2cslave/software/main.c) is an example of 1-byte address EEPROM emulation.

+EDIT: the more recent version of the code is an emulation of a 2-bytes adress EEPROM, see [the new main.c](https://github.com/fallen/i2cslave/blob/shift_register_complex/i2cslave/software/main.c)

 Basically there are two ways of reading an EEPROM via I2C: